 But when we’re talking about Bitcoin wallets and the most secure options, we’re really talking about hardware-based Bitcoin wallets and not smartphone apps.

-Why Isn’t a Software Wallet or Exchange Good for Storing My Bitcoin?
+Why Isn’t a Software Wallet or Exchange Good Enough for My Bitcoin?

 While it would seem convenient enough to use a public exchange or a software-based Bitcoin wallet, the truth is that neither solution is ideal.